Functionality for isomorphism classes of curves and hypersurfaces

 \subjclass[2010]{14H10, 14H25, 14H37, 14H50} \keywords{plane quartic curves, hyperelliptic curves, invariants, reconstruction, descent, twists}

-This is a technical note to illustrate new functions that we implemented to complete \href{http://magma.maths.usyd.edu.au/magma/handbook/hyperelliptic_curves}{those already included in \Magma\ 2.25-7}.
-Most of them were disseminated in previous articles and we gather them here in clean packages for the users' convenience.
-The packages and the full description of the functionalities and options can be found at \cite{github-hyper} for the hyperelliptic case and at \cite{github-quart} for quartics.
+This article originated in 2021 as a technical note intended to illustrate functions that complement those already available in \href{http://magma.maths.usyd.edu.au/magma/handbook/hyperelliptic_curves}{\Magma\ 2.28-27}.
+Most of them were disseminated across previous articles; we gathered them into coherent packages for the convenience of users.
+These packages, together with a full description of the corresponding functions and options, can be found at~\cite{github-hyper} for the hyperelliptic case, at~\cite{github-quart} for quartics, and at~\cite{github-g4} for curves of genus 4.